Causal Meta-Analysis by Integrating Multiple Observational Studies with Multivariate Outcomes: Meta-analyses of Group Potential Outcomes

-where we recall that $[\cdot]_{+}$ and $[\cdot]$ denote the observed and pseudo-population densities, respectively.
-Unlike the observed population, the covariate-balanced pseudo-population entails $ [\mathbf{Y} \mid Z=z] = [\mathbf{Y}^{(z)}]$, enabling us to construct weighted estimators of various features of the pseudo-population potential outcomes.
+where \sg{$p_{+}[\cdot| \cdot]$ and $p[\cdot| \cdot]$} denote the observed and pseudo-population conditional densities, respectively.
+Unlike the observed population, the covariate-balanced pseudo-population entails \sg{$ p [\mathbf{Y} \mid Z=z] = p[\mathbf{Y}^{(z)}]$}, enabling us to construct weighted estimators of various features of the pseudo-population potential outcomes.

 Let $\mathbb{E}[\cdot]$ denote expectations with respect to the pseudo-population.
 Let $\Phi_1,\ldots,\Phi_M$ be real-valued functions having domain $\mathcal{Y}$.
 We wish to infer pseudo-population means of transformed potential outcomes, $\mathbb{E}[\Phi_1(\mathbf{Y}^{(z)})],\ldots,\mathbb{E}[\Phi_M(\mathbf{Y}^{(z)})]$ for $z=1,\ldots, K$.
 Appropriate choices of $\Phi_m$ correspond to pseudo-population inferences about group-specific marginal means, medians, variances, and CDFs of potential outcome components.
 Equivalently, writing $\mathbf{\Phi}(\mathbf{Y}^{(z)})=\bigl(\Phi_1(\mathbf{Y}^{(z)}),\ldots,\Phi_M(\mathbf{Y}^{(z)})\bigr)' \in \mathcal{R}^M$, the inferential focus is the vector, $\boldsymbol{\lambda} ^{(z)}=$ $\mathbb{E}[\mathbf{\Phi}(\mathbf{Y}^{(z)})]$.